 - Damage Resistance.
 The creature gains resistance from bludgeoning, piercing and slashing damage that are not jade.

 - Innate Spellcasting.
+The creature gains the innate spellcasting trait.
 The oni’s innate spellcasting ability is Charisma (spell save DC 8 + proficiency bonus + CHA score).
-The oni can innately cast the following spells, require no material components in addition to any spells the base creature already has:
+The oni can innately cast the following spells, require no material components in addition to any spells the base creature already has.
+An example list below:

 - Magic Weapons.
 The oni’s weapon attacks are magical.